 - Managing a variety of academic programs and projects such as the Accountability Partner Program, Study Halls, and the Academic Skills Portal.

-- Hosting and organizing academic events and programming such as Virtual Study Hall, Grad Study Hall and Grad Studios
+- Hosting, supporting and organizing academic events and programming such as workshops, study halls, and academic studios.

 - Developing novel immediate and long-term strategies to support the academic needs of Stanford students.

 - Managing an email inbox and responding to student inquiries about CTL events.

 - Creating advertisements for academic events and PLCP recruitment and distributing these details to the campus community through MailChimp and flyering across campus buildings.

 - Creating event registrations through Eventbrite and managing student registrations.

 - Scheduling and coordinating program and team meetings.